 Current snow conditions

-This site gives the current status of all pistes and lifts in the resort as well as showing expected changes.
+This site gives the ski conditions and current status of all pistes and lifts in the resort as well as showing expected changes.
 There is a useful interactive piste map to illustrate this.

 This site show live images from a number of cameras around the resort.
 You’ll need to scroll down to see the images.

 Mountain weather can change very quickly.
-We recommend the following 3 options for weather predictions in Sierra Nevada:
+We recommend the following 3 options for information on current weather conditions and weather forecasts here in Sierra Nevada:

 The site gives an hourly forecast for the current day then less detail for the upcoming 5 days.